tanmaygar/tanmaygar.github.io/_pages/about.md

 - Transfer Learning

 ### Personal Interests:
 During my free time, I enjoy playing the guitar and have a taste for Rock, Blues, and Acoustic genres.
-Beyond the academic realm, I also love playing squash.
+I also love playing squash, and actively participate in competitions.

 I'm also interested in theories of astronomy and the fundamentals of physics, while also following the latest advancements in technology.